simondlevy/AndroidBluetoothClient/README.md

 ## Python server

 The easiest way to try out this app is with the [Python Bluetooth server](https://github.com/simondlevy/PythonBluetoothServer) that we developed to work with it.
-This server uses the same simple protocol (period-deliminted messages) as the code in the
+This server uses the same simple protocol (period-delimited messages) as the code in the
 <b>MyCommunicationsActivity</b> class.